 - About 1 to 3 percent of pancreatic cancer patients have high MSI or DNA mismatch repair deficiency.
 Overall, high MSI or mismatch repair deficiency can be found in about 4 percent of all advanced solid tumors.“These are small numbers, but with a disease like pancreatic cancer, a drug that will work well in even a small subset of patients is still a major step forward,” said Moravek.
 “Being able to chip away at the disease by identifying effective treatment options for different subtypes of patients will move us toward our goal to double pancreatic cancer survival by 2020 – and beyond.”

-- Our Patient Central Associates can help patients get molecular profiling.
+- Our PanCAN Patient Services Case Managers can help patients get molecular profiling.
 If you have any questions about Keytruda, how to determine your or a loved one’s MSI or mismatch repair status or any other pancreatic cancer-related topics, please contact us today.

 Article about Keytruda’s FDA approval